-6. How do you measure the route to the nearest qualifying school for the purpose of eligibility for travel assistance?
+8. How do you measure the route to the nearest qualifying school for the purpose of eligibility for travel assistance?

-The measurement of the statutory walking distances is not necessarily the shortest distance by road.
-It is measured by the shortest available route along which a child, accompanied as necessary by an appropriate adult, may walk safely.
+The measurement of the statutory walking distance to the nearest qualifying school is not necessarily the shortest distance by road.
+It is measured by the shortest available route, that is not classed as hazardous for a child to walk, accompanied as necessary by an appropriate adult.
 As such, the route measured will include footpaths, bridleways, and other pathways, in addition to recognised roads.
-Please note: private driveways are excluded from the measurement.
+Please note: private driveways/private roads are excluded from the measurement.
+And hazardous routes are only considered when a child is attending the nearest qualifying school.